-Osteoporosis is a progressive disease that occurs when new bone creation is unable to keep up with bone loss.3 This causes bones to become porous and brittle, increasing the risk of fractures.
-Typically asymptomatic or “silent,” the condition is commonly not detected until the occurrence of a fracture.
+Osteoporosis is a progressive disease that occurs when new bone creation is unable to keep up with bone loss.3 This causes bones to become porous (hence the name “Osteoporosis” and brittle, increasing the risk of fractures.
+Typically asymptomatic or “silent,” the condition is often not detected until the occurrence of a fracture.

-Diagnosis is achieved primarily through the use of a Bone Mineral Density assessment, also known as a DEXA (or DXA) scan or a bone density scan.
+Diagnosis is achieved primarily through the use of a Bone Mineral Density (BMD) assessment, also known as a DEXA (or DXA) scan or a bone density scan.
 A diagnosis of Osteoporosis is made if the T-Score is -2.5 or below or if the patient has suffered a fragility fracture.
 Osteopenia is diagnosed if the T-Score is between -1.0 and -2.49.
 Osteopenia often progresses to Osteoporosis over time.

 Osteoporotic fractures typically occur in the hip, spine, or wrist.
 While not a direct cause of death, fractures in the hip and spine severely limit independence, and are associated with a mortality rate of 33% and 20% after one year for men and women, respectively.5